switowski/portfolio/src/posts/2023/pre-commit-vs-ci/index.md

 ---
 title: pre-commit vs. CI
 description: Should I use pre-commit?
-Or should I set up a Continuous Integration in my GitLab/GitHub repository?
+Or should I set up a continuous integration in my GitLab/GitHub repository?
 tags: ["CI", "DevOps"]
 date: 2023-11-28
 ---

 There is one question I get asked when people sit down to automate some checks in their project for the first time:

 > Should I use [pre-commit](https://pre-commit.com/)?
-Or should I set up a Continuous Integration in my GitLab/GitHub repository?
+Or should I set up a continuous integration in my GitLab/GitHub repository?

 The answer is "yes".
 You should use one or the other.
 Or even both.
 Whichever solution you choose, that's already an improvement for your project.
 Code formatting, running tests, or linting should happen automatically without you needing to remember to run them all the time.